SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 *It's probably still hot from the first cake.*

-"Can you turn the oven to one hundred and seventy five degrees Fahrenheit," Pinkie asked, "I forgot to turn it back on to preheat."
+"Can you turn the oven to one hundred and seventy five degrees Fahrenheit," Pinkie asked.
+"I forgot to turn it back on to preheat."

-Rainbow did as asked, figuring out how the stove works, "done."
+Rainbow did as asked, figuring out how the stove works.
+"Done."

 "Thanks," Pinkie said.